Prof Tony Croft

-Tony studied for his first degree in Mathematics at Leeds University, graduating with First Class Honours in 1981.
+Tony studied for his first degree in Mathematics at the University of Leeds, graduating with First Class Honours in 1981.
 He then undertook research work there in Geophysical Fluid Mechanics, under the supervision of Professor John Brindley, leading to the award of M.Phil in 1984.
 He taught mathematics at Peel VIth form College in Bury before joining the staff of Crewe+Alsager College of Higher Education (later part of Manchester Metropolitan University) where he taught mathematics to prospective mathematics teachers.
 It was during this period that his love of academic writing began to flourish in collaboration with the then Head of Mathematics, Derek Hart.
 Also during that time he was a part-time student at Keele University, under the supervision of Professor Douglas Quinney, and was awarded a Ph.D. in 1990 for research work in numerical analysis.
 From 1988 he taught in the Department of Mathematical Sciences at Leicester Polytechnic (now De Montfort University, Leicester).
 In 1996 he moved to Loughborough University to establish and manage its Mathematics Learning Support Centre.
 Since then he has devoted much of his time and effort to championing the cause of the many undergraduates, from all discipline areas, that find university-level mathematics and statistics particularly challenging, informing policy as well as developing resources and student support mechanisms that are now in use in many universities throughout the UK and beyond.
 He has been a vigorous advocate of raising the status of university-level teaching.

-In 2002 he became Director of the newly formed Mathematics Education Centre at Loughborough University which is home to arguably the UK's leading group of mathematics education researchers.
+In 2002, he became founding Director of the Mathematics Education Centre at Loughborough University which is home to arguably the UK's leading group of mathematics education researchers.
 In 2005 the Centre (in collaboration with the Mathematics Support Centre at Coventry University) was awarded Centre for Excellence status by the Higher Education Funding Council for England (HEFCE) in an initiative known as sigma - the Centre for Excellence in University-Wide Provision of Mathematics & Statistics Support.
-Tony is one of the two Directors of sigma.
+Tony was one of the two Directors of sigma.
 In 2008 he was awarded a National Teaching Fellowship in recognition of his pioneering work in the field of mathematics support for students.
 In 2011 he, along with his long-time collaborator Professor Duncan Lawson, was awarded the Times Higher Education Award for Outstanding Support for Students. sigma has since evolved into the sigma network for excellence in mathematics and statistics support.
-With funding from HEFCE for the period 2013-2016 the network is now a thriving community of like-minded professionals all keen to better the support and resources provided for students of all disciplines who need to study mathematics or statistics whilst at University.
+With funding from HEFCE for the period 2013-2016 the network has become a thriving community of like-minded professionals all keen to better the support and resources provided for students of all disciplines who need to study mathematics or statistics whilst at University.
 The resource base for the network is freely available and open to all students and staff at www.mathcentre.ac.uk.

-Tony's research is focussed upon mathematics education in the higher education sector.
+Tony's research has been focussed upon mathematics education in the higher education sector.
 Much of this work has been concerned with students making the transition to university-level mathematics and the support required to help them succeed.
 More recently he has become interested in other points of transition, where students experience difficulty applying or developing their mathematical knowledge, or adapting to changed learning methods and processes during their higher education studies.
 He has led and researched the SYMBoL project (http://sym.lboro.ac.uk) - an initiative, funded by the National HE STEM Programme, designed to improve the experience of second year undergraduate mathematicians by engaging students themselves in aspects of the design and delivery of modules.
 Publications from this project include:

 He is a member of the Editorial Board of the International Journal of Mathematical Education in Science and Technology (http://www.tandfonline.com/toc/tmes20/current) and is regular referee for Teaching Mathematics and its Applications, An International Journal of the IMA.